Skip to main content

 Methodology

 To explore how and why transparency in performance influences algorithm appreciation, we conducted five controlled behavioral experiments, each time recruiting more than 400 participants via Amazon's Mechanical Turk.
-Across the five experiments, participants were asked to perform a prediction task in which they predict a target student’s standardized math score based on nine pieces of information about the student before and after being presented with advice generated by the algorithmic prediction regarding the student’s predicted score.
+Across the five experiments, participants were asked to perform a prediction task in which we predict a target student’s standardized math score based on nine pieces of information about the student before and after being presented with advice generated by the algorithmic prediction regarding the student’s predicted score.

 Applications